Hacker News

 I'm a big fan of energy consumption BTW, and think it should increase significantly on a per capita basis, especially in poorer regions (though not from fossil sources).
 I just have been following this particular statistic for years and see that growth is not proportional to energy consumption.

-8 hours ago by N00bN00b
+4 years ago by N00bN00b

 Honestly, I can just change what I consider economic growth and the problem immediately goes away.
 I can make that graph do anything I want, just a matter of convincing enough people to go along with it.